jonasbjork/thesolidproject/README.md

 > **ERC-1155** is a newer standard that allows for both fungible and non-fungible tokens within a single contract.
 Used by games for items such as weapons, armor and skins.

-- This could be the right one for the Appreciation Token.
+- [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) could be the right one for the Appreciation Token.